-The resistance of the test structure must be such that during the impact:
+The resistance of the test structure must be such that during the impact :

-- the average deceleration over the first 150mm of deformation does not exceed 5g; - the average deceleration of the trolley does not exceed 25g; - the peak deceleration in the chest of the dummy does not exceed 60g for more than 3ms.
+- a) The average deceleration over the first 150mm of deformation does not exceed 5g. - b) The average deceleration of the trolley does not exceed 25g. - c) The peak deceleration in the chest of the dummy does not exceed 60g for more than 3ms.